 Full Description

-This Centre for Business program (B156) is part of our School of Management and is offered with Work Experience.
+This Centre for Business program (B156) is part of our School of Management and is offered with work experience.
 Students wishing to apply for Business Administration – Project Management without work experience should apply to B126.

 Earn Your College Credential from a Business School Accredited by ACBSP

-George Brown College's Centre for Business programs has earned international recognition from the Accreditation Council for Business Schools and Programs (ACBSP).
-Centre for Business diplomas, advanced diplomas, and degree programs, 14 in total, have been accredited globally at our Schools of Accounting & Finance, HR, Management, and Marketing.
+Fourteen programs at the Centre for Business have earned international recognition from the Accreditation Council for Business Schools and Programs (ACBSP).
+Advanced diploma and diploma programs at the Schools of Accounting and Finance, Human Resources, Management, and Marketing and the Honours Bachelor of Commerce (Financial Services) program at the School of Accounting and Finance have ACBSP accreditation.
 George Brown is now one of only two colleges in Ontario to have earned ACBSP accreditation.

 Your Field Education Options